 We are then checked in by US officials and airline staff, and walk aboard the aircraft to find our seats and get settled.
 We wait for over two hours while the rest of the passengers board the aircraft.
 The Eastern cabin attendants are fully-suited up (see banner image above) and only offer basic services.
 The 1978-era Boeing 767-200 aircraft is a wide-body cabin with 2-3-2 seats across two isles, and has a capacity of 375 passengers.
 Every seat is taken.
 Once we take off for Toronto, we have several hours to get into the bagged meal given to us as we boarded.

-I made no journal entries and took no photographs for the two days it took to sail from the Panama Canal to Fort Lauderdale, since by that time I was pretty well shut down mentally.
-I was concentrating on surviving the ordeal of being confined to our cabin for nine days, so I could ultimately return home to Canada.
-As can be seen by the ship’s route map, the Zaandam proceeded at full speed on a northerly course across the Caribbean Sea, rounding Cuba to the west by Havana.
+I make no journal entries and take no photographs for the two days it takes to sail from the Panama Canal to Fort Lauderdale, since by that time I am pretty well shut down mentally.
+I concentrate on surviving the ordeal of being confined to our cabin for nine days, so I am able to ultimately return home to Canada.
+As can be seen by the ship’s route map, both ships proceed at full speed on a northerly course across the Caribbean Sea, rounding Cuba to the west by Havana.

 April 2, 2020 – arriving in Fort Lauderdale

 9:15am – We are 22 miles offshore from Fort Lauderdale, and still awaiting permission to land, so we can start the pre-clearance process today.
 We put our main checked bags out this morning, which are taken to a holding area on board the ship, ultimately to be transferred ashore for us.